Usagi Tsukino/Serena - Sailor Moon

 - Weak, but Skilled: Her combat ability is kind of a joke (especially in the first season, where she just makes fog), but she's got highly useful support abilities (such as her computer) and is an excellent strategist as well.

 - You Gotta Have Blue Hair: Dark blue.

 ) (Japanese), Katie Griffin (DiC and Cloverway), Emilie Claire Barlow

 (Latin American Spanish), Julia Haacke (German), Christina Rodrigues (Brazilian Portuguese, Classic), Denise Popitz (Brazilian Portuguese, R - Stars), Cristina Cavalinhos (European Portuguese)

 Portrayed in PGSM by: Keiko Kitagawa

-"Agent of Love and Fire, the pretty sailor suited soldier Sailor Mars!
+"Soldier of Flame and Passion, the pretty sailor suited soldier Sailor Mars!
 In the name of Mars, I will chastise you!"

 - Aloof Dark-Haired Girl: Her appearance is a given, but she's much more so in the manga.
 In the anime she has a fiery Tsundere temperament, but in the manga she is serious and aloof.